 In VCP For Hire, I explain what skills and experience are recommended to properly design, build and support a healthy VMware vSphere environment.

-I identify many of the pitfalls that can, or will eventually; go wrong in a vSphere environment.
-He experience firsthand in 2008 when VMware released the ESX 3.5 update 2 patch that crashed 1000’s of virtual servers.
-Production, QA or Development, when the time bomb (update 2) triggered, servers turned off and would not turn back on.
-This problem was quickly fixed with another patch but only after the inconvenience of many hours of down-time, and the impact of production environments everywhere going dark until the new patch was installed.
+I identify many of the pitfalls that can or will eventually; go wrong in a vSphere environment.
+He experience firsthand in 2008 when VMware released the ESX 3.5 update 2 patches that crashed 1000’s of virtual servers.
+Production, QA, or Development, when the time bomb (update 2) triggered, servers turned off and would not turn back on.
+This problem was quickly fixed with another patch but only after the inconvenience of many hours of downtime, and the impact of production environments everywhere going dark until the new patch was installed.

 Virtualization Problems from ESXi Mismatch

 I also write about the problems resulting from mismatching ESX/i versions and misconfigurations that only show up after hours or days of troubleshooting that generally follow a server crash that seemingly has occurred for no known reason.